-In 2020 and 2019, the Group concluded that some of the machinery and equipment are in a long-term idle.
-Therefore, the Group recognized impairment loss amounting to \$961 thousand and \$1,185 thousand, which report as non-operating expense, respectively.
+In 2021 and 2020, the Group concluded that some of the machinery and equipment are in an idle.
+Therefore, the Group recognized impairment loss amounting to \$3,360 thousand and \$961 thousand, which report as non-operating expense, respectively.

-As of December 31, 2020 and 2019, for the Group pledged property, plant and equipment as collateral for long-term borrowings, please refer to Note 8.
+As of December 31, 2021 and 2020, for the Group pledged property, plant and equipment as collateral for long-term borrowings, please refer to Note 8.